Methi Bateta nu Shaak/ Fenugreek Potato Vegetable)

 - Make sure the potatoes do not get all mashed up.

 - Can fry the cubed potatoes if you want the vegetable to be extra crunchy.
-Then follow steps 2 till 9 omitting step 7.
+Then follow steps 2 till 9 omitting step 7 and use less oil.

 - Use thin skinned potatoes if you want to cook it with the skin.